-The second distinction between REM and RSM is in the sources and content of knowledge.
-As to the source, in the economics of old textbooks Rational Economic Man directly observes the state of the world.
-More recently, economics has developed theories of how REM also learns from communication through language (cheap talk), and actions (signalling).
-Rational Social Man also directly observes some aspects of the state of the world, but much of his information comes from what he learns from other actors, again through what they tell him, and through those of their actions that he can observe.
+REM also learns from communication through language (cheap talk), and actions (signalling).
+Rational Social Man also directly observes some aspects of the state of the world, but much of his information comes from what he learns from other actors, again both through what they tell him, and through those of their actions that he can observe.
 But both cheap talk and signalling essentially depict communication only between two REM actors who have asymmetric information.
-In contrast, RSM is assumed to be embedded in a star-shaped social network in which the nodal actor has asymmetric power of communication, as distinct from asymmetric knowledge.
+In contrast, I adopt a canonical characterization of RSM as embedded in a star-shaped social network in which the nodal actor has asymmetric power of communication, as distinct from asymmetric knowledge.
 This opens up a new domain of strategic behaviour on the part of the nodal actor.